keelanfh/electionary/README.md

 ## What this is

-Software to download a series of debate transcripts from the [American Presidency Project](http://presidency.ucsb.edu/debates.php) and process them.
+Software to download a series of US Presidential election debate transcripts from the [American Presidency Project](http://presidency.ucsb.edu/debates.php), process and analyse them.
+It was used for a project, [The Electionary](https://theelectionary.wordpress.com).

 ## How to use it

-### Prerequisites for downloading the HTML files

-You must have `scrapy` installed before using this code.

-To install `scrapy`, run the following in Terminal:

-`pip install scrapy`

-(this applies only to macOS/OS X - look at the documentation for other platforms).
+### Dependencies

+The project depends on the following external libraries:

+`scrapy`, `matplotlib`, `numpy` , `nltk`, which can all be installed through `pip`.

+Optionally, `pypy` can be used to run some of the code faster. `nltk` is a requirement within `pypy` for this code - none of the other external libraries are required in `pypy` and indeed they are not compatible with `pypy`.

 ### Downloading the transcripts